What Drives Success in Physical Planning with Joint-Embedding Predictive World Models?: Studied design choices

-\paragraph{Predictor architecture.} The main difference between the predictor architecture of \citet{DINO-WM}, and the one of \citet{VJEPA2}, is that the first uses feature conditioning, with sincos positional embedding, whereas the latter performs sequence conditioning with RoPE~\citep{RoPE}.
+\paragraph{Predictor architecture.} The main difference between the predictor architecture of~\citet{DINO-WM}, and the one of~\citet{VJEPA2}, is that the first uses feature conditioning, with sincos positional embedding, whereas the latter performs sequence conditioning with RoPE~\citep{RoPE}.
 In the first, action embeddings $A_{\theta}(a)$ are concatenated with visual features $E_{\theta}(o)$ along the embedding dimension, and the hidden dimension of the predictor is increased from $D$ to $D + f_a$, with $f_a$ the embedding dimension of actions.
 The features are then processed with 3D sincos positional embeddings.
 In the second, actions are encoded as separate tokens and concatenated with visual tokens along the sequence dimension, keeping the predictor's hidden dimension to $D$ (as in the encoder).
 Rotary Position Embeddings (RoPE) is used at each block of the predictor.
 We also test an architecture mixing feature conditioning with RoPE.
-Another efficient conditioning technique is AdaLN~\citep{AdaLN}, as adopted by \citet{NWM_Bar_2025_CVPR}, which we also put to the test, using RoPE in this case.
+Another efficient conditioning technique is Adaptive Layer Normalization (AdaLN)~\citep{AdaLN}, as adopted by~\citet{NWM_Bar_2025_CVPR}, which we also put to the test, using RoPE in this case.
 This approach allows action information to influence all layers of the predictor rather than only at input, potentially preventing vanishing of action information through the network.
-Details are provided in \cref{app:par:action_cond}.
+We also study the AdaLN-zero variant~\citep{peebles2023scalablediffusionmodelstransformers}, which initializes the conditioning MLP to output the zero-vector, so that the predictor behaves like an unconditional ViT block at the beginning of training.
+Details are provided in~\cref{app:par:action_cond}.

-\paragraph{Model scaling.} We increase the encoder size to ViT-B and ViT-L, using DINOv2 ViT-B and ViT-L with registers~\citep{registers}.
+\paragraph{Model and data scaling.} We increase the encoder size to ViT-B and ViT-L, using DINOv2 ViT-B and ViT-L with registers~\citep{registers}.
 When increasing encoder size, we expect the prediction task to be harder and thus require a larger predictor.
 Hence, we increase accordingly the predictor embedding dimension to match the encoder.
 We also study the effect of predictor depth, varying it from 3 to 12.
+Regarding data scaling, we ablate the impact of these design choices on the sample-efficiency of JEPA-WMs, by training on 2\%, 10\%, 50\% or 100\% of the available training data.
+We compare our optimal JEPA-WM, detailed in~\cref{subsec:optimum} below, to the DINO-WM and V-JEPA-2-AC baselines for each of the data scale regimes considered.